 How to Qualify Distributors

 Many North American companies have a long-term strategy of expanding their businesses into Europe.
-Understanding the dynamics of this step requires a well-curved game plan or an experienced consulting partner.
-One of the most challenging steps for the European expansion, is to find find the right distributors for your products.
-For the purpose of this blog, we will discuss a proven approach to find the right distribution partner for your goods in different European countries.
+Understanding the dynamics of this step requires a well-crafted game plan or an experienced consulting partner.
+One of the most challenging steps for the European expansion is to find the right distributors for your products.
+For this blog, a proven approach to finding the right distribution partner for your goods in different European countries will be discussed.

 Finetune your proposition